elusivecodes/FrostColor/README.md

 ## Color Schemes

-Create schemes from a Color object you have created using the following methods.
+Create schemes from a *Color* object you have created using the following methods.

 #### Complementary

-Creates a complementary color of a color.
+Create a complementary color.

 ```javascript
 const complementary = color.complementary();